2026-04-20

 Related links

-Register for classes in the Laurentians
+Register for the Laurentians classes

-Register for classes in Québec
+Register for the Québec classes

-About enrollment in regional classes
+About registration for the regional classes

 David Rancourt